What is an editorial calendar? 5 ways of creating the best one

 Editorial calendar vs. content calendar

 An editorial calendar will lay out the bigger picture of your content strategy.
-The long-term plan that you come up with will be its focus, and it will outline the overarching themes and subjects you plan to address over a set period.
+The long-term plan you develop will focus on and outline the overarching themes and subjects you plan to address over a set period.

-This tactic is excellent for garnering relevant and maximum traction towards your marketing efforts since you’ll be able to plan content and come up with diverse content ideas.
+This tactic is excellent for garnering relevant and maximum traction toward your marketing efforts since you’ll be able to plan content and develop diverse content ideas.

 In a content calendar, you will also include details such as how to repurpose content across your various company channels and what you can do to make it more specific and relevant to your audience.